modenaxe/msk-STAPLE/README.md

 1. MATLAB R2018b or more recent installed in your machine.
 2. [OpenSim 4.1](https://simtk.org/projects/opensim) installed in your machine.
 3. the OpenSim 4.1 API for MATLAB correctly setup and working.
 Required to run the provided scripts.
 Please refer to the [OpenSim documentation](https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab) for instructions about installation.
+* download the latest version of STAPLE from [the SimTK project page](https://simtk.org/projects/msk-staple).
-* download the repository or, if you want to contribute to its development, clone it using git:
+* (optional) if you want to contribute to the development of the toolbox, you can clone the GitHub repository using [Git](https://git-scm.com/):
 ```bash
 git clone https://github.com/modenaxe/msk-STAPLE
 ```